Ten great video marketing campaigns that you’ll just love.

 Take a look at some of the best video ads on the internet right now.

 Nike Woman: Better For It

-Nike, like plenty of exercise brands, have an overarching theme of pushing someone to the limit and exceeding expectations.
+Nike, like plenty of exercise brands, has an overarching theme of pushing someone to the limit and exceeding expectations.
 This ad does it in a brilliant way.
-By using honest humor and shedding some light on what actually goes on in women’s thoughts while working out, it shows that anyone could not only work out, but wear Nike while doing it.
+By using honest humor and shedding some light on what actually goes on in women’s thoughts while working out, it shows that anyone could not only work out but wear Nike while doing it.
 Instead of the ‘yes we can’ attitude Nikes campaigns usually produce, they decided to add humor.
 That’s what makes this campaign stand out from the rest of the brands trying to sell the same type of products.

 Super 8: The Human Hug

 This is the first of many on the list that connects with consumers by using emotions.
 Super 8 partnered with the Human Hug Project, which is a project created by two war veterans with hope to bring awareness to post-traumatic stress disorder.
 They created a compelling storyline that stretched across multiple platforms and it was released around Veterans Day.
 The goal was to raise awareness for the brand’s military support, which creates a positive, and emotional connection for the brand.

 Method uses a simple way to ensure views with their advertisement: Tiffany Haddish.
 By adding a popular celebrity to the brand, you can assure that consumers will want to watch.
 Method also uses comedy to keep consumers interested in their brand.
 This video plays like a PSA parody asking people to wash their hands after using the restroom.
 It also helps that humans, by nature, are curious beings, so when you mention a hidden camera it’s sure to draw people in.

 Canadian Tire: Wheels